Git & GitHub

 Cartoon graphic of a person with a speech bubble saying 'what if we used machine learning?'

-You’re not sure the idea will work - this is where Git shines.
-Without a tool like Git, we might copy analysis.R to another file called analysis-ml.R which might end up having mostly the same code except for a few lines.
-This isn’t particularly problematic until you want to make a change to a bit of shared code and now you have to make changes in two files, if you even remember to.
+This may not be problematic until you want to make a change to a bit of shared code - and now you have to make changes in two files, if you even remember to.

 Cartoon graphic of a person with a speech bubble saying 'what if we used machine learning?' over six numbered circles, the first three just with numbers, the last three with a preceding lowercase 'b' and the number with a text label saying 'branch 'maybethiswontwork'